fzaninotto/fzaninotto.github.com/_posts/2015-11-09-api-security.md

 But in modern web applications, developers usually rely on many third-party scripts that they can't control.
 Are you sure that this fancy animation library that you grabbed from bower always escapes `<` and `>` properly?
 And this CDN serving A/B testing code, hasn't it been compromised lately?
 Even if you don't use external JS libraries, maybe a simple bug in your browser can create XSS vulnerability (a.k.a [Universal XSS](http://www.zdnet.com/article/severe-xss-flaw-in-fully-patched-microsoft-internet-explorer-discovered/)).

 The bottomline is: session storage (and local storage) isn't safe.
-Any serious penetretion test marks usage of web storage for authentication token as a serious vulnerability.
+Any serious penetration test marks usage of web storage for authentication token as a serious vulnerability.
 Many banking and insurance organizations forbid web storage for this reason.

 ## Session Cookie Storage